Center of Mass and spin for isolated sources of gravitational radiation: Null Cone Cuts

-This equation is widely used in this work and is referred to as the regularized null cone cut equation or RNC cut equation for short.
-It was independently derived by L. Mason \cite{Mason} and by Fritelli and collaborators \cite{FKN2}.
+This equation is used in this work and is referred to as the regularized null cone cut equation or RNC cut equation for short.
+Its linearized version was independently derived by L. Mason \cite{Mason} and by Fritelli and collaborators \cite{FKN2}.

-To obtain the general field equations for $Z$ one must follow a very complicated approach that is beyond the scope of this work.
-Nevertheless it is instructive to see that the Huygens part of the general equation is precisely given by the RNC equation.
-Using the same assumptions for the Bondi shear as above and assuming the spacetime is Ricci flat in a neighborhood of $\scri ^{+}$ one obtains the following equation for $Z$ \cite{FKN,BKR}

-where the mass aspect $\Psi$ is expanded on a spherical harmonics basis with $l\geq2$, $H[Z^2]$ is quadratic in $Z$ and the lower limit on the second integral identifies the apex of the cone.
-Note that in the above equation the point $x^a$ has disappeared.
-It is recovered as the freedom in the solution of this equation.

-It is easy to identify the different contributions of each term in the above equation.
-The first two terms on the r.h.s. yields the characteristic or Huygens contribution since the data is evaluated on the NC cut.
-If we drop the non-Huygens terms we obtain (by definition) the regularized null cone cut,